andrzejlisek/BackupToMail/readme.md

 This approach is very usable, when you want to run the BackupToMail from the script or batch file many times \(for example, to upload or download many files\)\.

-# Log file
+# Log files

-The upload and download operations can be logged to file\.
-To enable this feature, set the **LogFile** parameter to valid file name in **Config\.txt** configuration file\.
+The upload and download operations can be logged to two log files\.
+To enable this feature, set the **LogFileTransfer** or **LogFileMessages** parameters to valid file name in **Config\.txt** configuration file\.
+If you set both parameters, the value must be different\.

-In the log file, BackupToMail will log every upload or download action\.
-In the file there will be saved the following informations:
+In the log files, BackupToMail will log every upload or download action\.
+There will be saved the following informations:

 1. Before action \- type of action and action informations such as file names and mail accounts\.
-2. During action \- amount of uploaded or downloaded data during time\.
+2. During action \- amount of uploaded or downloaded data during time \(transfer log file\) and all printed messages \(messages log file\)\.
 3. After action \- information abount success, transfer time, average transfer rate\.

+Every line is prefixed by current date and time\.
+It is recomended to open log file using spreadsheet software\.

 The log file is not open always during working\.
 Application opens log file, adds the informatin, after this closes the log file\.
 If the BackupToMail will be broken suddenly \(for example, due to accidentally process killing\), the file will contain the last logged contents\.